 Zhangjiagang Jiangsu, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the major mobile carriers.
-Purchase SIM cards at the airport or official stores with your passport.
+Purchase SIM cards at the airport or official stores together with your passport.

 Public Wi-Fi often requires a local phone number or WeChat verification.
 Internet access in China is subject to censorship.